 In addition to the testing options mentioned above we also offer the option to set up Micro A/B tests.
 Let's say, you want to change the text of a CTA button and see whether it has an impact on the button getting clicked more or not, you can set up a micro A/B test!

-You start by creating a new on-site personalization and once you are in the editor, you will see the option to Set up A/B test target on the right side, as marked in the image below.
+You start by creating a new on-site experience and once you are in the editor, you will see the option to Set up A/B test target on the right side, as marked in the image below.

-After making the change(s) you wanted, you need to select an element on the page to track as the goal of your personalization.
+After making the change(s) you wanted, you need to select an element on the page to track as the goal of your experience.
 For this, you can use the target button; click it once and after you are over the element you'd like to select, click again.
 That's it!
 Save your draft and don't forget to publish.